Your agency stops giving you work

 You may feel you have been unfairly treated and have suffered in some way because of this.
 Unfair treatment could arise from:

 - how grievances and disciplinary issues are handled

 - carrying out security checks only on certain workers

 If you feel you've suffered a detriment, you could make a claim to an employment tribunal.
 You must make the claim within three months less one day from the date when the thing you're complaining about first happened.

 If you are a worker and are given no more work

 You're not generally entitled to receive work from an agency.
-If your agency has stopped giving you work and you want to take action, you also need to check if you have a right to pay between assignments or to be found work.
+If your agency has stopped giving you work and you want to take action, you also need to check if you have a right to be found work.
 For example, some contracts guarantee a set number of hours' work per year or per month

 If you are an employee and have been given no more work